katomaso/asyncio-gpsd-client/README.md

 # Asycio GPSd Client

-Fork of very well done asyncio-gpsd-client that was unfortunatelly quite out of date.
+Fork of very well done asyncio-gpsd-client that was unfortunately quite out of date.
 I just cleaned it up a bit and updated dependencies.

 GPSd is an unified interface to GNSS modules in Linux.
 GPSd publishes its data on localhost:2367.